Domodan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > The script sets the mode of the file hello to 753
 ---
 `10-mirror_permissions`
-> The script sets the mode of the file hello the same as olleh’s mode
+> The script sets the mode of the file hello the same as olleh’s mode.
 ---
 `11-directories_permissions`
 > The script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 ---
 `12-directory_permissions`
 > The script creates a directory called my_dir with permissions 751 in the working directory.
+---
+`13-change_group`
+> The script changes the group owner to school for the file hello.
 ---